katherinedelno/katherinedelno.github.io/tutoring.md

 <br><br>

 #### **Policies & Logistics**
-- Standard session is 1-hour; may be shortened or extended in 30-minute increments
+- Standard session is 1-hour; may be extended in 30-minute increments
 - For students that are on a weekly schedule, invoices are sent via email on the 1st of every month
 - For students that are on an as-needed schedule, invoices are sent via email after each session
 - Please schedule with at least **48 hours' of notice** to allow for custom materials prep
-- 24-hour cancellation requested; no cancellation fee if rescheduled
+- 24-hour cancellation requested; no cancellation fee if rescheduled within the same week
-- Meetings held virtually on Zoom; lesson handouts provided as PDFs
+- Meetings held virtually on Zoom; lesson handouts provided as PDFs via DropBox sharing
 <br><br>

 #### **Contact & Booking**